 The reserve for unpaid losses and loss adjustment expenses is based upon an evaluation of the Group's losses as prepared by the Group's independent actuary.
 This evaluation of the Group's losses is a significant estimate which is subject to change.
 These changes can be material in relation to the financial statements taken as a whole.
 The reserve for unpaid losses and loss adjustment expenses includes an estimated provision for incurred but not reported losses (IBNR) as well as reported losses.
-The IBNR provision totaled approximately \$3,900,000 and \$4,900,000 on an undiscounted basis as of December 31, 2008 and 2007, respectively.
+The IBNR provision totaled approximately \$3,600,000 and \$3,900,000 on an undiscounted basis as of December 31, 2009 and 2008, respectively.

-During the year ended December 31, 2008 and 2007, actuarially calculated losses and loss adjustment expenses incurred in excess of the Group's retention levels were approximately \$221,000 and \$370,000, respectively.
-Accordingly, these amounts were recorded as a reduction to 2008 and 2007 losses and loss adjustment expenses, respectively.
+During the year ended December 31, 2009 and 2008, actuarially calculated losses and loss adjustment expenses incurred in excess of the Group's retention levels were approximately \$42,000 and \$221,000, respectively.
+Accordingly, these amounts were recorded as a reduction to 2009 and 2008 losses and loss adjustment expenses, respectively.

 Any increases or decreases in ultimate incurred losses on a net basis as compared to the prior year will result in a direct increase or decrease in the current year's net earnings.
-During the year ended December 31, 2008 and 2007, the Group experienced a net decrease in the estimate of ultimate incurred losses and loss adjustment expenses and change in reserve discount for prior years as a result of claim development.
-These amounts have been charged or credited to losses and loss adjustment expenses in the corresponding years.
+During the years ended December 31, 2009 and 2008, the Group experienced a net decrease in the estimate of ultimate incurred losses and loss adjustment expenses and change in reserve discount for prior years as a result of claim development.
+These amounts have been credited to losses and loss adjustment expenses in both years.